German language: Modal verbs

-Sentences using modal verbs place the infinitive at the end.
+Sentences using modal verbs as finite verbs place the infinitive at the end.
 For example, the English sentence "Should he go home?" would be rearranged in German to say "Should he (to) home go?"
 (Soll er nach Hause gehen?).
 Thus, in sentences with several subordinate or relative clauses, the infinitives are clustered at the end.
 Compare the similar clustering of prepositions in the following (highly contrived) English sentence: "What did you bring that book that I do not like to be read to out of up for?"

 Multiple infinitives

-German subordinate clauses have all verbs clustered at the end.
+German subordinate clauses have all verbs clustered at the end, with the finite verb normally in the final position of the cluster.
 Given that auxiliaries encode future, passive, modality, and the perfect, very long chains of verbs at the end of the sentence can occur.
 In these constructions, the past participle formed with ge- is often replaced by the infinitive.